jtanx/fontforge/doc/sphinx/ui/dialogs/generate.rst

-the term "OpenType" means two things, a truetype wrapper around a postscript font, or a set of tables containing typographic information -- here the OpenType mode refers to the typographic tables) then FontForge will generate :doc:`GPOS, GSUB, and GDEF tables <gposgsub>`.
+the term "OpenType" means two things, a truetype wrapper around a postscript font, or a set of tables containing typographic information -- here the OpenType mode refers to the typographic tables) then FontForge will generate :doc:`GPOS, GSUB, and GDEF tables </techref/gposgsub>`.
 These contain kerning, ligature information, arabic forms data, anchor points, etc.

 Apple does not completely support these OpenType layout tables.
 If you set Apple